hapax/hapax.github.io/assets/visual-qft.md

 	</figure>

 All of this holds for open chains as well.
-But polygons are preferable for reasons we will discover in the next section.
+But polygons are preferable for reasons we will discover shortly.

 ##### 2.2.
 A better basis <a id="sec-2-2" name="sec-2-2"></a>